ghc-proposals/ghc-proposals/proposals/0000-local-modules.rst

   symbolic names can be qualified.

 * **Entity**: An entity is a definition that can be exported and imported.
-  An entity has a name.
+  An entity is uniquely identified by its original names name.
 Entities include variables, classes, datatypes, and constructors, among a few other constructs.

 * **Environment**: An environment is mapping of unqualified and qualified